weaviate-git-bot/ai-document-search-backend/README.md

 - Remove package: `poetry remove <package>`, e.g. `poetry remove numpy`.

 ### Populating the vector database

 - Download `NTNU2.xlsx` from the customer and save it to `data/NTNU2.xlsx`.
 This file is private and is therefore not included in the repository.
 - Run `poetry run python ai_document_search_backend/scripts/prepare_data.py` to pre-process the data.
-- Run `poetry run python ai_document_search_backend/scripts/download_documents.py` to download the PDFs into a local folder.
+- Run `poetry run python ai_document_search_backend/scripts/download_documents.py [limit]` to download the PDFs into a local folder.
+The limit is optional and specifies the number of documents to download.
+If not specified, all documents will be downloaded.
 - Run `poetry run python ai_document_search_backend/scripts/fill_vectorstore.py` to store the documents in the vector database.